Sections

 • How large (or small) is each individual market?
 Small markets can often be serviced by your company's origin (domestic) website

-• Do customers in global markets expect customized content—such as French Canadians, who require a French version of websites?
+• Do customers in global markets expect customised content-such as French Canadians, who require a French version of websites?

-• Is there special localized content that warrants a separate website or portion of the website, such as localized shopping carts?
+• Is there special localised content that warrants a separate website or portion of the website, such as localised shopping carts?

 Keep in mind that markets may have more differences than you’d expect at first glance.